SherG/cool-iron/blog/quit-facebook.md

 I'm interested in whether these phenomena will develop into a significant trend.
 For that reason, I'll continue to share related information here that I believe our readers will find of interest.

-Facebook advertising continues to be a powerful way to <a href="/see-think-do-model">gain visibility</a> for a brand, and to entice people to learn more about your business.
+Facebook advertising continues to be a powerful way to <a href="/see-think-do-model">boost initial awareness</a> for a brand, and to entice people to begin learning more about your business.
+But YouTube (with its long-form podcasts and videos) and your website are two of the best platforms for fostering in-depth exploration.